rri/dinky/src/docs/UserGuide.md

 * **Synthesis.** Prioritize tasks and notes, and associate them with [topics](/topics).
 Topics are hyphenated phrases prefixed with a "`#`" (example: `#my-topic`), which are added inline to tasks and notes.
 This process which we call *synthesis*, is a form of deep thinking and planning that bridges the gap between information consumption and action determination.
 Synthesis takes a few forms: (a) given notes captured during the day, what new tasks should you create? (b) given a large or ambiguous task, what smaller tasks should you break it down into? (c) do the current set of tasks continue to help you make progress towards your larger objectives?

 Everyday, you can pick tasks in your backlog to be completed, by adding them to your [agenda](/) on the start page.
 Tasks added to your agenda disappear (from your agenda, not the backlog) at the end of the day.
 You can always visit the backlog and re-add them, if you want to pick them up again.
+Items in your [library](/library) work a bit differently: they *stay* on your agenda until you manually remove them.

 # Library